skep17/ELOcalculator/README.md

 P = 1 + sum(1/2^n, 1, n) where n is difference between the points scored by the participants.

 number of games factor M:
+Initial M = 20.0
-M = 20 / 1 + sum(1/2^n, 1, n) where n is number of games a participant has played before.
+M = M - 1/n where n is number of games a participant has played before.

 prediction score Wp:
 Wp = 1 / ( 10^(-k/400) + 1 ) where k is the difference between the participant ratings.